-This tutorial would explain how to create dependent dropdown list in LibreOffice Calc.
+This tutorial would explain how to create a dependent dropdown list in LibreOffice Calc.

 Say we have two lists containing values of their respective categories like this.